Capture of Columbia: Responsibility for the fires

 Sherman wrote that the Union Army had a stark choice: they either could have either fought the fire, or stopped the riots.
 Historian Lucas agrees with this assessment, to a point.
 Lucas agrees that fighting the fire was the right choice, but argues that action to stop rioting could have occurred earlier.
 Lucas assesses that the Union officers only "belatedly realized" that they had lost control, and that this failure to timely realize the scale of the rioting only escalated the situation.
 Regardless, Lucas notes that the fire could not have been stopped until the winds died down, a factor beyond anyone's control.

 Lucas faults Confederate Gen. Hampton for failing to declare Columbia an open city despite knowing it would be abandoned.
 Making Columbia an open city would have required the Confederates to not contest its capture, but in turn would have prevented the Union from bombarding the city.
 But since Hampton failed to do so, Sherman had a right to bombard the city.

 Historian Lucas notes that the true destructiveness of the Union army was much exaggerated: victorious Union generals had reason to greatly hyperbolize their success, and bitter Confederates had reason to magnify the apparent evils of those who had defeated them.
 Lucas summarizes the Confederate perspective: "Fed by years of propaganda and a firm belief in the superiority of Southern civilization—and convinced that only a supermonstrous army could defeat their gallant sons and husbands—Southerners also tended to exaggerate the destructiveness of the Union forces."

 Sherman did not order the city burned.
 But pro-Confederate writers suggested that Sherman's prior statements showed his true intent.
 Historian Lucas analyzes that none of these statements actually show that Sherman intended to burn any city, let alone Columbia.
 Lucas concludes that Sherman's statements on point were calculated to weaken Confederate morale, rather than an expression of policy.
+Both Lucas and Barrett note that Sherman was frequently loose with his words, expressing positions he did not hold and ideas he did not believe in.
 Further, Sherman's statements show that his focus was overwhelmingly on railroads, as transport was the life blood of the Confederacy.
 Lucas goes on to debunk several other claims, including that the XV corps had a reputation for brutality and were purposefully unleashed on the city, or that a conspiracy existed to burn the city upon the shooting of signal rockets.